There are three major stances concerning God, gods, and the supernatural:

 How do atheism and communism relate?

 The strong association of atheism with communism most likely stems from the attempt to differentiate the West from communism during the Cold War.
-Communist countries were explicitly demonised as atheist while western countries became more religious, thereby reinforcing the ideological differences between the two worldviews.
+Communist countries were explicitly demonized as atheist while Western countries became more religious, thereby reinforcing the ideological differences between the two worldviews.

 Bill Gates and Warren Buffet are atheists.
 Do you believe they are communists?